Seattle hiking expert-author missing on Mount Rainier

-SEATTLE (Reuters) - National Park Service rangers have mounted a search for a prominent Seattle hiking enthusiast and author after she disappeared on a trail near Mount Rainier earlier this week, officials said on Friday.
+SEATTLE, June 20 (Reuters) - National Park Service rangers have mounted a search for a prominent Seattle hiking enthusiast and author after she disppeared on a trail near Mount Rainier earlier this week, officials said on Friday.

 Karen Sykes, 70, was reported missing by a companion late on Wednesday night when she failed to return from a snow-covered stretch of the Owyhigh Lakes Trail, where she had been hiking alone, park spokeswoman Mimi Gorman said.